 The space within your lover's arms, your little child's laughter sound, and even the comforting look in your aging mother's eyes who loves you unconditionally.

 All of the above are examples of a comforting and loving human social connection that can provide a sense of protection, excitement, and peace combined with a taste for more.
 A deep sense of homecoming - to the origin - Home is where the heart is.

-Furthermore, nowadays, countless evidence supports the claim that, Ultimately, the quality of a person's relationships dictates the quality of their life.
+Furthermore, nowadays, countless pieces of evidence support the claim that, Ultimately, the quality of a people's relationships dictates the quality of their life.

-Let's be honest: when you lie on your dying bed, you probably won't think, "I wish I had owned a bigger house, a better car, etc." The only thing that will cross your mind is- "I wish I didn't spend more time with the people I love."
+Let's be honest: when lying on your dying bed, you probably won't think, "I wish I had owned a bigger house, a better car, etc." The only thing that will cross your mind is- "I wish I didn't spend more time with the people I love."